-Deciphering the ultrasound of the scrotum.
-Ultrasound of the organs and vessels of the scrotum: norms, interpretation, how a Doppler study is done.
+Interpretation of ultrasound of the scrotum.
+Ultrasound of the organs and vessels of the scrotum: norms, explanation, how to do a Doppler study.
 Frequent pathological changes

-To study the organs located in the scrotum, ultrasound of the vessels of the testicles is prescribed.
-This is a safe method that eliminates radiation and invasiveness.
-This procedure evaluates the speed and direction of blood flow, the presence of blood clots, pathologies, the state of the lumen of the vessels and refers to an additional method for examining the male genital organ.
+To study the organs located in the scrotum area, an ultrasound scan of the vessels of the testicles is prescribed.
+This safe method, which eliminates radiation and invasiveness.
+This procedure assesses the speed and direction of blood flow, the presence of blood clots, pathologies, the state of the lumen of blood vessels and refers to an additional method for studying the male genital organ.

-The Doppler principle is the basis of ultrasound of the scrotum organs with Dopplerography.
-With the help of this study, a sound wave is measured, the frequency of the signal is determined and mathematical processing is performed.
-UZDG assesses the condition of the blood vessels, determines the presence of pathologies of the organs located in the scrotum, what capacity the vessels have.
-Often, to obtain a complete picture, blood flow is measured in an erection.
+Ultrasound of the scrotum with Doppler ultrasound is based on the Doppler principle.
+This study measures sound wave, the signal frequency is determined and mathematical processing is performed.
+Doppler ultrasound evaluates the condition of blood vessels, determines the presence of pathologies of organs located in the scrotum, and what capacity the vessels have.
+Often, to get a complete picture, blood flow is measured during an erection.

-The ultrasound machine, which is equipped with a doppler, has the following types:
+Ultrasound machine, which is equipped with a Doppler, has the following types:

-• Color flow is based on the color representation of blood flow.
+• Color flow is based on the color display of blood flow.
 The most commonly used colors are red and blue.

-• The ID evaluates the blood flow velocity using an acoustic signal.
+• The ID estimates blood flow velocity using an acoustic signal.

 When shown

-Doppler ultrasound is used when a benign or malignant lesion is suspected.
-However, there are other indications for research: varicocele, testicular torsion, injuries resulting from trauma or blows.
-With these pathologies, ultrasound not only evaluates blood flow, but also helps to identify the causes that provoked them.
+Doppler ultrasound with Doppler is used if there is a suspicion of a benign or malignant formation.
+However, there are other indications for research: varicocele, testicular torsion, damage resulting from trauma or blows.
+For these pathologies, ultrasound not only evaluates blood flow, but also helps to identify the causes that provoked them.

 Often, a child is examined in the presence of an acute stage of the disease.
-It is the only way that gives maximum information and allows you to determine the therapeutic regimen.
+It is the only way, providing maximum information and allowing the determination of a therapeutic regimen.

-• pain in the scrotum, swelling, which indicate the presence of an inflammatory process;
+• pain in the scrotum, swelling, which indicate the presence inflammatory process;

 • enlarged scrotum, which indicates the presence of an infectious disease, hernia, hydrocele;

-• tumor process, palpable and visible to the ordinary eye;
+• tumor process, palpable and visible with ordinary eyes;

 • infertility;